louis-xu-ustc/vimrc/README.md

 ## How to install the Awesome version?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following:

-	git clone https://github.com/amix/vimrc.git ~/.vim_runtime
+	git clone https://github.com/louis-xu-ustc/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_awesome_vimrc.sh

 I also recommend using [Source Code Pro font from Adobe](https://typekit.com/fonts/source-code-pro) (it's free and awesome font for writing and programming).
 The Awesome vimrc is already setup to try to use it

 ## How to install the Basic version?
 The basic version is basically just one file and no plugins.
-You can check out [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim).
+You can check out [basic.vim](https://github.com/louis-xu-ustc/vimrc/blob/master/vimrcs/basic.vim).

 This is useful to install on remote servers where you don't need many plugins and you don't do many edits.

-	git clone git://github.com/amix/vimrc.git ~/.vim_runtime
+	git clone https://github.com/louis-xu-ustc/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_basic_vimrc.sh

-## How to install on Windows?

-Use [msysgit](http://msysgit.github.com/) to checkout the repository and run the installation instructions above.
-No special instructions needed ;-)

 ## How to install on Linux

 If you have vim aliased as `vi` instead of `vim`, make sure to either alias it: `alias vi=vim`.
 Otherwise, `apt-get install vim`

+## How to install on Mac
+I highly recommend you to install with `brew install vim` since this version of vim supports `+clipboard` that allows us to copy/paste contents between vim and system's clipboard.
+Remember to update you `bash_profile` with an alias `alias vim='path for vim executable binary/vim'`

 ## How to update to latest version?